Introduction

 Climate Emergency Fund

-Somerset County Council’s £1 million Climate Emergency Community Fund was launched in 2020 to encourage community projects that share the Council’s vision of working towards a climate-resilient Somerset.
+Somerset County Council’s £1 million Climate Emergency Community Fund was launched in 2020 to encourage community projects that share the council’s vision of working towards a climate-resilient Somerset.

 Find a project near you and see the full list of funded projects.

-Read about some of the projects below
+Read about some of the projects below.

-Timberscombe’s new plan for biodiversity and carbon management:
+Timberscombe’s new plan for biodiversity and carbon management

-The Timberscombe Biodiversity Project has allowed a record of every plant and wildlife habitat in the parish to be created, from wetland and grassland, through to built-up areas and broad-leaved woodland
+The Timberscombe Biodiversity Project has allowed a record of every plant and wildlife habitat in the parish to be created, from wetland and grassland, through to built-up areas and broad-leaved woodland.
+This was done using aerial photographs followed by on-the-ground fieldwork and relating the findings to the UK Habitat Classification system.

 - Reducing or stopping the re-seeding of grasslands